 Northwest Seaport, Historic Ships Wharf, Lake Union Park, 860 Terry Ave N, Seattle, WA 98109.
 One of the oldest maritime heritage organizations in the U.S. manages historic vessels, some with National Historic Landmark status, and offers ship tours, material archives, and special events.
 Why go: learn about workboat culture and vessels of historic significance.

 Virginia V, South Lake Union, behind MOHAI, past the historic steam clock.
 A National Historic Landmark and the largest operational wooden steamboat in the U.S. Virginia V is out on tours and special events.
 However, when docked at homeport on Open Boat Days (most weekends), the vessel is open to the public.
-So, check their website and calendar before you go.
-Why go: a unique experience for learning about maritime skills and operations.
+So, check their before you plan to go.
+Why go: a unique tool for learning maritime skills and operations.
 Drop in to walk around the ship or get a tour.

 Tacoma Nautical Museum